WRNB: 1981-1993: Adult contemporary

 In 1981, after a seven-year comparative hearing, the FCC awarded the license to the Greater Media Radio Company, owned by Daniel Lerner.
 The name referred to the station's city of license, Media, and was not associated with the larger Greater Media, Inc., which locally owned WMGK, WPEN and other stations around the U.S. On November 8, 1982, 100.3 FM returned to the air, this time as WKSZ, "Kiss 100," with a soft adult contemporary format.
-By 1987, Kiss 100 was the #1 Arbitron-ranked station among women ages 25 to 54.
+By 1987, Kiss 100 was the No. 1 Arbitron-ranked station among women ages 25 to 54.

 In the early 1990s, however, the battle for AC listeners heated up, with WEAZ (now WBEB) becoming the dominant station for soft music in Philadelphia.
 WKSZ lost ground in the ratings, falling to 17th place in 1992.
 To improve ratings, WKSZ tried to combine AC and oldies with what the station called the "50/50 Mix"; however, this failed to turn ratings around, and in 1993, WKSZ returned to a playlist of AC love songs.

 1993-2005: Alternative rock

-On March 15, 1993, at 6 a.m., with the station still struggling, WKSZ became "Z100," switching to a Top 40 format.
+On March 15, 1993, at 6 a.m., with the station still struggling, WKSZ became "Z100", switching to an adult top 40 format.
 The flip came three days after Eagle 106 gave up Top 40 and switched to smooth jazz, creating an opening which WKSZ hoped to fill.
 New York's WHTZ, located on the same frequency of 100.3 MHz, and calling itself "Z100" since 1983, demanded that WKSZ drop the name to avoid listener confusion.
-After a brief legal battle, the call sign and name were changed to WPLY, "Y100."
+After a brief legal battle, the call sign and name were changed to WPLY, "Y100".

 The station initially had a slight alternative rock lean, but still played other Top 40 hits, including pop and dance.
-By early 1995, WPLY evolved into a full-time modern rock format, which lasted nearly ten years.
-Through the late 1990s, Y100 leaned towards Modern AC, and would shift towards an active rock lean in 2000.
+By early 1995, WPLY evolved into a full-time alternative rock format, which lasted nearly ten years.
+Through the late 1990s, WPLY leaned towards Modern AC, and would shift towards an active rock lean in 2000.

 In 2000, the station was bought by Radio One for $80 million.
 Radio One focuses mostly on urban music and didn't plan to program an alternative rock station.
-The company tried to make a deal to swap formats with Greater Media's WEJM (now WBEN-FM).
-At the time, it ran a rhythmic oldies format called "Jammin Gold," which would have better fit into Radio One's portfolio.
-The deal fell through, and Radio One continued to run Y100 as a modern rock station for nearly five years.
+The company tried to make a deal to swap formats with Greater Media's WEJM (now WBEN-FM), which at the time, ran a rhythmic oldies format called "Jammin Gold," which would have better fit into Radio One's portfolio.
+The deal fell through, and Radio One continued to run WPLY as an alternative rock station for nearly five years.
 While ratings had gone down, the station still was moderately successful.